Editorial Policy

 How I Test

-This is a YMYL site (legal and tax content), so I try to be precise about what I actually know versus what I'm inferring.
+This is a YMYL site covering legal and tax content, so reviews try to be precise about what is actually known versus inferred.
 Everything here is tested in Indiana: two-witness state, no notary required for basic will validity, holographic wills not recognized.
-I note where California, New York, Texas, and Louisiana differ when I know the distinction.
-For states I haven't researched, I say so.
+Reviews note where California, New York, Texas, and Louisiana differ when the distinction is known.
+For states not researched, the review says so.

 Scope

-What I cover: basic wills, powers of attorney, healthcare directives, simple rental and contractor agreements, and personal tax returns at the federal and Indiana state level.
-Out of scope: complex trust structures requiring attorney drafting, business entity formation, immigration filings, family law, and any situation where the right answer is "talk to a lawyer before you print anything."
+What this site covers: basic wills, powers of attorney, healthcare directives, simple rental and contractor agreements, and personal tax returns at the federal and Indiana state level.
+Out of scope: trust structures requiring attorney drafting, business entity formation, immigration filings, family law, and any situation where the correct answer is to consult an attorney before printing anything.

 Affiliate Relationships

 Some links here are affiliate links.
-Click one, sign up, I get a small cut at no extra cost to you.
-The commission doesn't change what I write.
-If a platform's output was wrong for Indiana or the fee structure was worse than advertised, the review says so, paid placement or not.
+Click one, sign up, and a small commission comes back to this site at no extra cost to you.
+The commission does not change what the review says.
+If a platform produced incorrect Indiana output or advertised one price and charged another at checkout, the review says so regardless of whether a paid link is attached to it.

 Corrections